-All cells displaying an out-of-range number (> 1) show a red circle in the top right corner.
+All cells displaying an out-of-range number (> 1) show a red dot in the top right corner.

 In case the c-coefficient exceeds 1, you need to do some cleaning-up and eliminate the redundant codes.
-See Finding Redundant Codings .
+See Finding Redundant Codings.

-Summary of color indicators
+Summary of Color Indicators

-Yellow circle: Unequal quotation frequencies - the ration between the frequencies of the code and row code exceeds the threshold of 5.
+Yellow dot: Unequal quotation frequencies - the ration between the frequencies of the code and row code exceeds the threshold of 5.

-Red circle: The C-index exceeds the 0 - 1 range.
+Red dot: The C-index exceeds the 0 - 1 range.

-Orange circle: The orange dot is simply a mixture of the red and yellow conditions.
+Orange dot: The orange dot is simply a mixture of the red and yellow conditions.